centreon/centreon-documentation/versioned_docs/version-23.10/monitoring/generic-actions.md

 </TabItem>
 </Tabs>

-## Mass Change
+## Mass change

 Mass change enables you to apply a change to multiple objects.

 Example: All the web servers previously created change SNMP communities.
-A massive change enables us to change this community without it being necessary to change each sheet of each host individually.
+A mass change enables us to change this community without it being necessary to change each sheet of each host individually.

 To perform a mass change: